cmllr/honeypress/README.md

   \_)
 ```

-The goal is to monitor activities on the instance.
-These activities can be attempted logins, comment spam or in general requests towards the instance to drop scripts.

-The Honeypot can utilize defined users and/ or create users on the fly (with a limited lifespan) and monitors the acitvity as JSON file.
+The HoneyPress projects adds high interaction honeypot features to an existing WordPress instance.
+The project can be installed as a regular plugin and wiill monitor given actions on the WordPress instance.
+HoneyPress can allow users to be created or being used by a defined username and password list.
 Activities will be logged on the logs/ directory inside the WordPress directory.

+The project heavily depends on WordPress hook and action, but can also monitor file modifications inside the Wordpress files itself.

 🛑 **This project is a playground.
 Use with caution :)** 🛑